opendocsg/slw-judgments-backfill/2010_SGHC_229/report.md

  Subject to Order 15 Rules 6, 6A, 7 and 8, and this Rule, the Court may at any stage of the proceedings allow the plaintiff to amend his writ, or any party to amend his pleading, on such terms as to costs or otherwise as my be just and in such manner (if any) as it may direct.

 8       Whether an amendment to pleadings should be allowed is a matter of discretion for the trial judge.
-The approach that courts should take with respect to amendment of pleadings was outlined by the Court of Appeal in _Wright Norman and another v Oversea-Chinese Banking Corp Ltd_ [1993] 3 SLR(R) 640, at [6] as follows:
+The approach that courts should take with respect to amendment of pleadings was outlined by the Court of Appeal in _Wright Norman and another v Oversea-Chinese Banking Corp Ltd_ <span class="citation">[1993] 3 SLR(R) 640</span>, at [6] as follows:

  It is trite law that an amendment which would enable the real issues between the parties to be tried should be allowed subject to penalties on costs and adjournment, if necessary, unless the amendment would cause injustice or injury to the opposing party which could not be compensated by costs or otherwise: see Cropper v Smith (1884) 26 Ch D 700; Tildesley v Harper (1878) 10 Ch D 393.
 This is so even though the omission was caused by carelessness or the application for amendment was made very late in the day: per Brett MR in Clarapede & Co v Commercial Union Association [1883] 32 WR 262 at 263.